GetTerminus/terminus-oss/DEVELOPMENT.md

 1. Do not close an issue until it is fully complete, which means code has been merged, tested, all issue trackers are updated, and any documentation is written and merged.
 1. When closing an issue, leave a comment explaining why you are closing the issue.
-1. If you notice that the tests for the `master` branch of any project are failing (red) or broken (green as a false positive), fixing this takes priority over everything else development related, since everything we do while test are broken may break functionality, or introduce new bugs and security issues.
+1. If you notice that the tests for the `release` branch of any project are failing (red) or broken (green as a false positive), fixing this takes priority over everything else development related, since everything we do while test are broken may break functionality, or introduce new bugs and security issues.
 If the problem cannot be fixed by you within a few hours, because if it is too